google-deepmind/dm-haiku/README.md

 ## Overview

-[JAX](https://github.com/google/jax) is a numerical computating library that combines NumPy, automatic differentiation, and first-class GPU/TPU support.
+[JAX](https://github.com/google/jax) is a numerical computing library that combines NumPy, automatic differentiation, and first-class GPU/TPU support.

 Haiku is a simple neural network library for JAX that enables users to use